 If you’re 50/50 music and movies and want a system that’s sleek, a 3.1ch setup is a high performing middle ground between soundbar and home theatre.
 Essentially, the signal quality and power of a dedicated amp, combined with larger high-quality left, right and centre speakers with a sub, will produce a significantly better soundstage.
 Spreading these across your room or around your TV will give you much more realistic sound imagery.
 Words won’t do this difference justice.
 Take a look at our speaker packages here which includes some 3.1ch systems ready to go.

 The other advantage of a component system is the ability to add to and customise your configuration over time.
 You can add a pair of surround speakers either on stands, wall mounted, in-ceiling, in-wall or even wireless.
 Soundbars don’t allow this much flexibility because everything is built in to the single chassis, which will need replacing as new technology surpasses the old.
 On the other hand, a dedicated speaker system can last for a decade or more with proper care.

 Hopefully this provides some insight into what’s available.
-Though, the only real way to feel the difference is with your own ears.We have a range of soundbars, stereo and surround sound systems set up and on display in our showroom to demo, so come in and have a listen for yourself.
+Though, the only real way to feel the difference is with your own ears.We have a range of soundbars, stereo, surround sound systems and home theatre packages set up and on display in our showroom to demo, so come in and have a listen for yourself.
 If you’d like more info on the above, chat to us online, over the phone or in the showroom.